Posthumous collection and use of gametes or embryos

 Therefore, it may be possible for senior next of kin to consent to the posthumous collection of gametes in some circumstances, however the gametes cannot currently be used in Western Australia.

-The Assisted Reproductive Technology and Surrogacy (ARTS) Bill 2025 passed the Western Australian Parliament on 3 December 2025.
-The Bill as passed by Parliament can be found on the WA Parliament website (external site).
+The Assisted Reproductive Technology and Surrogacy (ARTS) Bill 2025 passed the Western Australian Parliament on 3 December 2025 and received Royal Assent on 18 December 2025.
+Information about the passage of the Bill and a copy of the Assisted Reproductive Technology and Surrogacy Act 2025 (ARTS Act 2025) as passed is available here: WA Legislation website (external site).

 We now enter an approximate 18-month implementation period during which time regulations will be drafted and preparatory work will be carried out by the Department of Health, in consultation with key stakeholders impacted by the changes.
-The ARTS Act 2025 will commence in mid-2027.
+The ARTS Act 2025 is expected to commence in mid-2027.

-The ARTS Act 2025 permits posthumous use of gametes and embryos by a surviving partner, with specific requirements.
-Until the new ARTS legislation comes into effect (including the making of regulations), access to posthumous use will remain prohibited under the Human Reproductive Technology Directions 2021.
+The ARTS Act 2025 also permits posthumous use of gametes and embryos by a surviving partner, with specific requirements.
+Until the new ARTS Act commences, the posthumous use of gametes will remain prohibited under the Human Reproductive Technology Directions 2021.

 More information